drag88/drag88/README.md

 - :sparkles: My personal goals include developing solutions and frameworks that solve a real world problem or improves decision making in our daily lives.

-- :sparkles: In my spare time, I volunteer for General Assembly focussing on educating and empowering individuals with data skills.
+- :sparkles: In my spare time, I read and volunteer for General Assembly focusing on educating and empowering individuals with data skills.

 - :sparkles: I try to learn something new about Data Analytics and Machine Learning everyday.
 Check out what I am reading and evaluating [here](https://github.com/drag88/datascience_knowledge_repo).